hackclub/blot/docs/ENGAGEMENT.md

 This could be done manually or with a program which parametrically generates art.

-Submit this collection to our virtual museum to receive a Haxidraw kit.
+Submit this collection to our virtual museum to receive a Blot kit.

 ## Drawing Machine